 New mammogram guidelines from U.S. panel say breast cancer screenings should start at age 40

-Breast cancer screenings should be done every other year starting at age 40, according to draft guidance issued Tuesday by the U.S. Preventive Services Task Force, an independent panel of national experts.
+Breast cancer screenings should be done every other year starting at age 40, for women at average risk, according to draft guidance issued Tuesday by the U.S. Preventive Services Task Force, an independent panel of national experts.

 That's 10 years earlier than the panel previously recommended in 2016.
 Before, the recommendation was for women in their 40s to make an individual decision about screenings based on their health history.